Florida Bus Accident Attorney

 Understanding Florida Bus Accidents

-If you’ve been injured in a bus accident, you’re not alone.
-Because so many serious accidents involving a bus have occurred on the streets of America’s cities and towns, the U.S. Department of Transportation tracks them as a special category with heavy trucks and semis through the Federal Motor Carrier Safety Administration (FMCSA).
+If you have been injured in a bus accident, you are not alone.
+The U.S. Department of Transportation tracks serious accidents involving buses as a special category through the Federal Motor Carrier Safety Administration (FMCSA).

-About 25,000 to 35,000 people are injured in bus accidents every year in the United States.
-Florida has a higher rate of injury and death than many other states due to our thriving tourism industry and the growth of public transit in our state.
+Each year, about 25,000 to 35,000 people suffer injuries in bus accidents across the United States.
+Florida records a higher rate of injuries and fatalities than many other states because of its thriving tourism industry and the expansion of public transit statewide.

 Fatal crashes involving large trucks and buses have increased by 42% since 2009.
-Serious injuries are also on the rise, with the number of bus accident injury crashes increasing by 62% between 2009 and 2015 and another 4% since then.
-Intercity buses account for 13% of all bus crashes, school buses account for 40% and transit buses account for 35%.
+Serious injuries continue to rise, with the number of bus accident injury crashes increasing by 62% between 2009 and 2015, and another 4% increase since then.
+Intercity buses make up 13% of all bus crashes, school buses account for 40%, and transit buses make up 35%.

-When you suffer injuries and other damages from a bus-related crash, you need legal representation from an injury attorney who understands this specific area of the law.
-Kemp Law is your legal partner during this challenging time.
-We have experienced bus accident attorneys who will fight for the resources you need to heal and recover.
+When you suffer injuries and losses from a bus-related crash, you need legal representation from an injury attorney who understands this area of the law.
+Kemp Law is your legal partner in this challenging time.
+Our bus accident attorneys fight for the resources you need to recover.

 The Unique Challenges of Bus Accident Cases